LivelyKernel/lively4-core/doc/PX2018/project_1/activeEssay.md

 })();
 </script>
 </div>
 The fundamental elements of Nakamoto's Bitcoin concept are transactions.
-Every transfer of coins is encapsulated in transactions, stating who sends coins, who receives them and where they originate from.
+They occur in a chronological order and serve as a proof for money transfers.
+In order to meet these requirements, transactions have to held certain information about the transfer.
+The given view of an example transaction gives you a good overview about the most important attributes.

-Beside these main constituents of a transaction, there are some other components which are important as well.
-The given visualization of a single transaction gives you a good overview over all of them.
-First of all an transaction requires a timestamp to provide a specific point of time when this transaction has happen.
+First of all, the timestamp is necessary to sort the transaction correctly into the ledger (we will come the ledger later on).
+The sender hash describes the address of the wallet which issued the transaction.
+From this wallet all coins are taken to satisfy the transaction amount.
+Furthermore, the wallet is also responsible to settle the feeds for this transaction.
+The amount of fees is defined by the difference between input and output amount of the transaction.
+All information about the transaction amounts can be inferred from the right column of the view.

 </div>